prudhvi2244/ES6/Destructuring Assignment.md

         alert(r); // Banana,Mango
         alert(Array.isArray(r)); // true

+* Unwanted elements of the array can also be thrown away via an extra comma

+# Example-4

+        let employee=['Raj','Prudhvi','Male']

+        let [,,gender]=employee

+        console.log('Employee Gender Name :',gender)

+# Default values

+* If there are fewer values in the array than variables in the assignment, there will be no error.
+Absent values are considered undefined
+* If we want a “default” value to replace the missing one, we can provide it using =

+# Example-5

+        let employee=['Raj','Prudhvi']

+        let [fname,lname,gender='Male']=employee

+        console.log('Employee First Name :',fname)
+        console.log('Employee Last Name :',lname)
+        console.log('Employee Gender Name :',gender)

 # The object destructuring assignment

 * In ES5 to extract the property values of an object we need to write something like below

-# Example-4
+# Example-6

         // ES5 syntax
         var person = {name: "Raj", age: 28};